Clear cookie banners

 Use plain text

-It must be completely obvious for your website visitor which choice this person makes.
-Therefore use plain words in buttons, such as ‘accept’, ‘agree’ or ‘refuse’.
+It must be completely obvious to your website visitor which choice this person makes.
+Therefore use plain words in buttons, such as 'accept', 'agree' or 'refuse'.
 In this way, it is obvious that someone gives consent.

-Place the different choices on one layer
+Place different choices on a single layer

 Do not offer only one of the options on the first layer.